JupiterOne/graph-google-cloud/docs/development.md

 }
 ```

-A `SERVICE_ACCOUNT_KEY_FILE` property should be added to the `.env` file with
-the value being the JSON stringified contents of the service account key file.
-A
-helper script can be run that will automatically generate the `.env` file in the
+A helper script can be run that will automatically generate the `.env` file in
-correct format:
+the correct format:

 ```bash
 yarn create-env-file ~/SERVICE_ACCOUNT_FILE_PATH_HERE.json
 ```

+#### `PROJECT_ID` {string?}

+Optional Google Cloud project ID to target for ingestion.
+A service account key
+can be generated from a specific project, and the JupiterOne integration can use
+these credentials to target a different project.

 ### Run tests against Google Cloud project